Our Team

 • Valerie Sotardi, PhD; LAMB Lab Leader

 Kia ora!
-My name is Dr Valerie Sotardi (University of Arizona, USA, 2013) and I am a Senior Lecturer Above the Bar of Educational Psychology and Quantitative Research at the University of Canterbury.
+My name is Dr Valerie Sotardi (University of Arizona, USA, 2013) and I am Associate Professor of Educational Psychology and Quantitative Research at the University of Canterbury.

-If you are seeking Master's or doctoral supervision, I am currently accepting new students, especially those interested in youth help-seeking behaviours, both within New Zealand and internationally.
+If you are seeking Master's or doctoral supervision, I am currently accepting students for 2026, especially those interested in youth help-seeking behaviours, both within New Zealand and internationally.
 My research is oriented towards this scope, and I encourage inquiries from those who share this focus.

 Please feel free to email me with any inquiries about the LAMB lab, my research, or supervision opportunities.